-Known for his enthusiasm and affable manner, Thom Filicia’s mission is to make home décor accessible to everyone.
+Known for his enthusiasm and courteous manner, Thom Filicia’s mission is to make home décor accessible to everyone.
 His style is both down-to-earth and straightforward which seeks to make entertaining and practical spaces.
 When he’s not working on home décor, he’s designing furniture and accessories.

 Named one of the ten most influential designers in America by House Beautiful, Vicente Wolf is a name that’s impossible to miss in NYC design.
-Vicente brings his numerous passions to his designs such as photography, art collection, and world travel.
+Vicente brings his various passions to his designs such as photography, art collection, and world travel.
 He’s completed projects all over the globe and is continually searching for new ventures.

 With 20 years of experience designing residential homes, Victoria Hagan is a name to be reckoned with in NYC design.
 Her design philosophy brings together strong silhouettes, high-quality materials and sophisticated colors that continue to inspire.